figma/widget-samples/create-widget-app/README.md

 | npm run build:main       | one-off build of the widget code                                        |
 | npm run build:ui         | one-off build of the iframe code                                        |
 | npm run tsc              | typecheck both the iframe and widget                                    |

+# Issues / Bugs

+For more information about widgets, please visit the widget documentation at https://www.figma.com/widget-docs.

+If you find anything bugs or have any questions, please reach out via https://www.figma.com/widget-docs/get-help/.